wpsharks/s2member-kb/questions/2016/287-i-just-updated-s2member-and-my-shortcodes-are-showing.md

 You updated *s2Member Framework*, but the *s2Member Pro Add-on* does not update automatically just because you update the *Framework*.
 There is still another step to perform.
 That message at the top of the *Plugins* panel makes it pretty easy.
 Just put in your *Username* and the key from your *My Account* page at [s2Member.com](https://s2member.com/) and press the **Update s2Member Pro Automatically** button.

-## Bet You Don't Forget That Again!
+## The Next Time You Update s2Member...

 Remember, just as when [installing *s2Member*](http://s2member.com/installation/), you must update the *s2Member Framework* and *s2Member Pro* separately.
 They are two distinct entities and, at least for now, updating the *Framework* does not kick off an automatic update of the *Pro Add-on*.